Heavy smog in Piccadilly Circus, London, December 1952. (Photo by Central Press/Hulton Archive/Getty Images)

 If you lived in London in those days you had no choice in the air you breathed.
 Of course, no one would normally choose to breath polluted air, unless, that is, you’re a smoker – or a ‘vaper’ which, as everyone knows, means a person who uses e-cigarettes.

 And now comes news that scientists at the prestigious Karolinska Institute in Stockholm have discovered that vaping can raise blood pressure and start the process of hardening of the arteries leading to heart disease.
-They also found that the food additives used to flavour the fumes – fine when eaten – don’t do you any good when inhaled into your lungs.
+They also found that the food additives used to flavour the fumes – fine when eaten – don’t do you any good sucked into your lungs.
 On top of all that, they concluded, hardly surprisingly, that using e-cigarettes is not a particularly effective way to stop smoking.

 The Swedish researchers made a further interesting observation about e-cigarettes: the average user takes 230 puffs a day or 84,000 puffs in a year.
 This means, if we assume one sleeps for eight hours and spends two hours a day eating, there are fourteen hours or 840 minutes available for vaping.
 At 230 puffs per day, the vaper will suck the fumes from the e-cigarette device into his or her lungs on average every 3.7 minutes.
 And this is supposed to be 95 per cent safer than smoking?
 It could be a public health disaster waiting to happen.